KhaylaPaws/KhaylaPaws/README.md

 :D Hia! :3 I'm Khayla, a winter fox.
 I love my softpink #FBBED3 with a bit of white, and other pastel colors too!
 I like to take pictures of nature, especially of pretty flowers.
 I take care of house and gardens, and I work at a cafe.
 I love 3d modelling and 3d printing, and coding, and tech repair and assembly, and videogames.
 I prefer cats, but some dogs are nice and relaxed.

-# :D Info! :3
+### :D Info! :3
-- Note, you can see the source repository for this bio here: [README.md](https://github.com/KhaylaPaws/KhaylaPaws/blob/main/README.md)
+You can see the source repository for this bio here: [README.md](https://github.com/KhaylaPaws/KhaylaPaws/blob/main/README.md)

-- And you can check out documentaion, attribution, and copyright license of this bio here: [INFORMATION.md](https://github.com/KhaylaPaws/KhaylaPaws/blob/main/INFORMATION.md)
+You can check out documentaion, attribution, and copyright license of this bio here: [INFORMATION.md](https://github.com/KhaylaPaws/KhaylaPaws/blob/main/INFORMATION.md)